 For a complete syllabus with readings, click on Syllabus (PDF) on the left panel.

 The inauguration of Nelson Rolihlahla Mandela as President on 10 May 1994 marked the end of era, indeed the end of a way of life, for South Africa.
 Or did it?
 Most South Africans finally became citizens in their own country.
-Their new constitution guaranteed the equality of all citizens and promised not only equity but redress for the discrimination and injustice of the past.
+Their new constitution guaranteed equality and promised not only equity but redress for the discrimination and injustice of the past.
 The imagination, persistence, and resilience that characterized opposition to minority rule could now be turned to reconstruction and development.
 New leaders, new rules, and a new agenda.
 Yet much remained the same.
 Even as the new leaders moved into their offices, laws, administrative rules, common practices, interpersonal expectations, and more all reflected the legacy of discrimination and racism.

-The seminar's major task will be explorations in comparative social history.
+The seminar?s major task will be explorations in comparative social history.
 What are the roots of the current situation, and in what ways do they shape and constrain future possibilities?
 How do people in contemporary South Africa confront the ideas that have shaped their understanding of their own country as they reconstruct their history?
 How do official stories interact with popular tales?
 Who are the story tellers and their audiences?

 Participants in this seminar will explore efforts to create a non-racist, non-sexist, democratic South Africa by analyzing these and related contested transitions.
 Within that common framework students will identify particular arenas of special interest to pursue in more detail.